-LTSF process:
+LTSF process at 50 or 60 °C:

 The greater the diameter of a tube, the better the air removal and steam penetration.
-Air removal is very difficult for a diameter < 1 mm (the quotient from length and diameter serves as the evaluation criterion).
+Air removal is very difficult for a diameter ≤ 1 mm (the quotient from length and diameter serves as the evaluation criterion).